cltl/ma-tm-domains-SDG-tracker/README.md

 **Folders:**

-**keyword_search** contains the folder with keyword lists (5 at the moment), and the code to extract related documents (in .json) from the pickled Gigaword corpus by selecting articles containing at least *t* keywords.
+**Archive** contains code that's not part of any system at the moment, because it is outdated or we decided to use a different technique.

+**BERT fine tuning** should be self-explanatory

-**NEW FOLDER classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared balanced_df_WITH_aid_with_slave_threshold_4_keep.json file and balanced_df_WITH_aid_with_slave_threshold_4_keep_RoBERTa.pkl BERT embeddings pickle this will output:
+**classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared balanced_df_WITH_aid_with_slave_threshold_4_keep.json file and balanced_df_WITH_aid_with_slave_threshold_4_keep_RoBERTa.pkl BERT embeddings pickle this will output:
 - a classification report for the BERT-based system
 - a classification report for the Baseline system
 - a result.tsv file with columns: text,	label (gold),	predictions (BERT),	confidence,	baseline (predictions) the confidence value is the absolute value of the distance_function array (distance to hyperplane) rounded to 3 decimal places.

+**keyword_search** contains the folder with keyword lists (5 at the moment), and the code to extract related documents (in .json) from the pickled Gigaword corpus by selecting articles containing at least *t* keywords.

 **Sentiment Analysis** contains the code used to train the sentiment classifier.

+***Files:***

-**correction** Bag of Words is the Baseline system for comparison.
+**BOW Baseline** - takes the whole  training corpus, lower case with stop words and punctuation removed and trains.
+Then the test set is fit to this vector model and predictions made.
+Bag of Words is the Baseline system for comparison.
 It performed really well on the original method (i.e. pre-filter for 'poverty and 'aid ' (step 1 above) - making BERT essentially obsolete.
 I figured that we were clearly biased towards those two words in our test set, so I went back to square one and used Jan's lexical lookup on the entire dataset (8 million + articles - unfiltered).
 With *t* keywords set to 4 - it returns around 3000+ articles and the BERT system performs better.

-**BOW Baseline** - takes the whole  training corpus, lower case with stop words and punctuation removed and trains.
-Then the test set is fit to this vector model and predictions made.

 **end_to_end_classifier_test_FPC** (for public consumption) This file is an updated version of Gigaword_to_classifier.
 Including Neural Net and output files.
 (outdated) description of the system: